Windvis/ember-breadcrumb-trail/README.md

 > The title can be accessed with the `title` property of the breadcrumb object.

 #### Named arguments
 Any data that you need to render your breadcrumbs can be passed in as named arguments.
-The primary use-case for this is to pass the needed data to link the breadcrumb to a specific route.
+This can be used to pass route information so that the breadcrumb can be linked to it.

-> The passed in named arguments will be available under the `data` property of the breadcrumb object.
+> The named arguments will be available under the `data` property of the breadcrumb object.

 ### `{{breadcrumbs}}` helper
 This helper simply returns the registered breadcrumbs and can be used wherever you want to display them.
-The data can easily be looped over `{{#each}}` and combined with other helpers if extra data manipulation is needed.
+The breadcrumb data can easily be looped over with `{{#each}}` and combined with other helpers if extra data manipulation is needed.

 #### Returns
 Array of registered breadcrumbs (objects)